JoleneMaxa/chicago_business_intelligence/README.md

 14. Go to Cloud Run to confirm they are both running.
 15. Then go check out the logs for each.
 Make sure the output is what you want.
 16. Grab the links from each.
 One of them will be Postgre Admin to check out the data you pulled is in the database.
+17. The main.go script then grabs the database data and prints it into the website.